 In terms of planning consent, we discussed the potential to develop the site into a marina with the then Vale Royal Borough Council and British Waterways in 2003.
 Following a positive response we presented our proposals formally to BW in 2004 and got their approval for our development in March 2005.
 We then presented our development proposal to the strategic planning unit, set up by the local authority to avoid applicants wasting their time on large projects... (risking financial commitment) that were unlikely to obtain consent.
 Our proposal was given the green light to proceed in July 2005.
 Despite planning consent being eventually obtained in 2008, various third party issues conspired to prevent the family vision taking shape until now.

-However, unfortunately the new HS2 2b proposed realignment route is set to run right through the middle of the two wides, in the conservation area and will cut the wides in two if the proposal comes into being, ironically through the section of land Vale Royal Borough Council said was the most important part of the site not to develop due to its rather unique topography.
+However, unfortunately the new ill advised HS2 2b proposed realignment route is set to run right through the middle of the two wides, in the conservation area and will cut the wides in two if the proposal comes into being, ironically through the section of land Vale Royal Borough Council said was the most important part of the site not to develop due to its rather unique topography.
 Hopefully the local council still hold that view and properly object to the huge development proposed in open countryside and a conservation area - too large for the receiving environment perhaps!
-The eventual outcome of HS2 Phase 2b is unknown, much has changed and many doubt it could currently be financially justified as the original study on which the route was based has been found to be riddled with inaccuracies, omissions and oversights, leaving anything that relied upon it most questionable and certainly unsafe to commit public finances too.
-Those on the original route were seemingly blighted for years for nothing.
-There are many groups opposing HS2, so who knows how or even if the revised proposal will transpire or what impacts it will have in the short and long term.
+The eventual outcome of HS2 Phase 2b is unknown, as currently out to consultation.
+Those on the original route were seemingly blighted for years for nothing, so who knows how the revised proposal will transpire or what impacts it will have in the short and long term.